Sandhya-devops-practice/aws-learning-platform-project/README.md

 This project demonstrates the deployment of a highly available web infrastructure on AWS for an online learning platform.
 The architecture is designed to provide redundancy, centralized file sharing, and balanced traffic distribution across multiple Availability Zones.

-The solution leverages Amazon VPC, EC2, Application Load Balancer (ALB), and Amazon Elastic File System (EFS) to ensure high availability, fault tolerance, and shared storage access across web servers.
+The solution leverages Amazon VPC, Amazon EC2, Application Load Balancer (ALB), and Amazon Elastic File System (EFS) to ensure high availability, fault tolerance, and shared storage access across web servers.

 ---